We would be honored to consider your publication! Thanks for thinking of us.

 CSPAN BookTV or NPR are wonderful places to promote your books, and we hope you will be privileged in doing so.
 At Read Science, we pride ourselves on providing you a longer time to talk about your book and about science communication in general.
 Sometimes we have roundtable discussions with multiple authors who have written on similar topics.
 We also enjoy having your artist, photographer or co-author included in the conversation, because we believe these factors are essential in helping you get your message across.

 Programs last from 45 to 60 minutes, with approximately 15 minutes in the “green room” beforehand to get acquainted and check on any technical problems.
-We record the programs using Google Hangouts, free software installed in a web browser via Google Plus.
-Using the Hangout software means we don’t have to be in the same location.
-Joanne often likens Google Plus Hangouts on Air as “Skype on steroids” because our show livestreams and then is archived permanently on youtube for future reference.
+As of 2020, we will record the programs using Streamyard.
+This requires no software download for the guest, just joining us at a link.
+Using this software means we don’t have to be in the same location.
+With Streamyard, our show will livestream on the Read Science facebook page and the Read Science youtube page, becoming archived permanently on youtube for future reference.

-First, via email, all participants in the hangout will agree on a time to participate.
-Traditionally, but not exclusively, we have had our hangouts on Tuesdays or Thursdays at midday, but we want to work with YOUR schedule the best we can, so your suggestions are welcome!
+First, via email, all participants in the program will agree on a time to participate.
+Traditionally, but not exclusively, we have had our hangouts on Tuesdays or Thursdays at midday Eastern time, but we want to work with YOUR schedule the best we can, so your suggestions are welcome!
 Plan for slightly over an hour in total for the program, but if you are sure that you can only spare 30 minutes, then that is what we will work with.

 Guests will need to have a web cam, a microphone, and an internet connection; broadband internet connections will give the best quality video recording.
 Ear buds, ear phones, or some other in-ear listening device, rather than the computer’s speakers, will eliminate echo problems.
 Try to pick a place with good lighting as well so you look your best.